ginree/Shigoto-to-Koi/README.md

 ## Changelog

-### 0.0.1
+### 0.1.0
-- Added the draft for scenes 1 and 2 (business route)
-- Added placeholder character images
+- Complete English and Japanese route
-- Added backgrounds
+- Furigana
-- Fixed textboxes
+- Placeholder images
-- Added builds
+- Music

-### 0.0.0
-- Starting to add content

 ## How to use